-These Halloween Urban Legends Are Actually True — Or At Least Have Their Roots In Fact
+These Halloween Urban Legends Are Actually True

 The nice thing about urban legends is right in the name: Urban legends.
 You may shiver while they're told by the fire and spend hours lying awake after coming across one you haven't heard before, but in the end, most are (fortunately) fiction.
 On the other hand, that just makes the true urban legends even scarier, and sometimes a little harder to enjoy, once you know they've actually happened.
 This is particularly true when it comes to stories involving one of your favorite holidays — in this case, Halloween.